 Prime Minister Rama introduced the ambitious plan to “clean out the dumpster of journalism” and “allow [Albania] to take [its] rightful place among the European nations, such as Poland, Hungary, and Turkey.”

 What I can say very openly and directly […] is that the opening of [EU accession] negotiations no longer is an issue that depends on what we are doing better. […] The constitutional judicial reform passed, the negotiations were not opened.
 Then vetting was imposed.
 The vetting passed and of course the implementation of the vetting is awaited, but that depends on how you see it, because vetting has started.

 The opening of negotiations does not depend on what we are doing better, we also have to say it better.
-That is why my government is proposing a reform of the truth, which will certainly bring us the desirable results that the kettle of the media is now denying us.
+That is why my government is proposing a reform of the truth, which will certainly bring us the desirable results that the dumpster of the media is now denying us.
 After the reform, ordinary citizens will finally have access to the truth that all those who follow my ERTV platform already know.

 Together with the vetting, the truth reform will allow us to book immediate and decisive results in the 5 priorities set by the European Commission.
 Corruption, cannabization, organized crime, human rights violations will all cease to exist, and we will take our rightful place among the European nations, such as Poland, Hungary, and Turkey.